Which of these Leadership Personality Styles Best Describes You?

 The Operator: the HOW Person.

 The Operator is the perfect complement to the Visionary.
-A business’s success lies in the relationship between the Visionary and the Operator.
+A business’s success lies in the relationship between the Visionary team members and the Operators.
 Whilst not red hot on thinking creatively, the brainstorming with the Visionary will be productive because the Operator gets things done.
 Once the creative mind has done its work, the Operator makes it a reality: if a Visionary can get things started, the Operator is the great finisher.
 In McKeown’s words, they’ll go through a brick wall to make what needs to happen, happen.

 If the Visionary has his head in the clouds, the Operator is detail-oriented and action-obsessive.